B2B SaaS is Dead, Long Live Swarm Tech

 What's dying isn't collaboration software itself, but the specific business model and organizational assumptions that defined the B2B SaaS era.

-Collaboration Tech has evolved through technological epochs: from the 1960s, lifetime-licensing for on-premise software became increasingly popular (the software licensing era).
-But in 1998, NetSuite was born, closely followed by Salesforce in 1999, together pioneering B2B SaaS.
+Collaboration Tech has evolved through at least two technological epochs and is now entering a third..
+From the 1960s, lifetime-licensing for on-premise software became increasingly popular , creating the software licensing era. then, in 1998, NetSuite was born as a cloud-CRM, closely followed by Salesforce in 1999 as a cloud-ERP, together pioneering the B2B SaaS era of collaboration tech.

 Each Collaboration Tech era ended when its core assumptions became incompatible with new technological and organizational realities.
 From 2002, AWS democratised cloud infrastructure, making on-premise deployment optional.
 Then the 2008-2012 economic crisis made companies cost-conscious, and hence more interested in flexible per-seat pricing to avoid the upfront costs of licensing software for life and setting up servers.
+Technological advancements led to faster paced markets and organisations had to become increasingly agile.
 With these new technological and organizational realities, B2B SaaS rapidly took off.
-However, the very context that pushed Collaboration Tech to operate as B2B SaaS is now changing.
+However, the very context that pushed Collaboration Tech to operate as B2B SaaS is now changing, paving the way for a new era of collabtech to emerge.

 SaaS Models Are Breaking